Vinayapriya/Weather/README.md

    -Chance of rain
 2.**Gemini Response**: The app will generate a natural language weather description using the Gemini API.

-3.**Saving Data**: The weather data and Gemini response are saved in JSON Lines format, stored in files named after the location (e.g., New_York_weather.jsonl and New_York_gemini_response.jsonl).

 ## Demo
  [streamlit-app-2024-09-21-22-09-30.webm](https://github.com/user-attachments/assets/69aff1dd-6c4b-46c9-a818-05761f8f9733)